Fort Pickens: Historic Fort on Santa Rosa Island

 - Location:

-- Fort Pickens is located at the western end of Santa Rosa Island, approximately 10 miles from downtown Pensacola.
+- Fort Pickens is located at the western end of Santa Rosa Island, roughly 10 miles from downtown Pensacola by road.

 - Hours: